Kate Gribskov, DVM

 Lisa Thrower, DVM

-Dr. Lisa Thrower has been with Aloha Dog and Cat since graduating from Oregon State University College of Veterinary Medicine in 1999.
+Dr. Lisa Thrower has been with Aloha Dog and Cat Hospital as a veterinarian since graduation from Oregon State University College of Veterinary Medicine since 1999.
 She enjoys being associated with a hospital that can provide excellent health care and preventative medicine in a team atmosphere.
-Dr. Thrower has interest in general medicine, surgery and dental care, as well as BAER hearing tests of puppies.
+Dr. Thrower has special interests in general medicine, dermatology, surgery and dental care.
+She also is able to provide BAER hearing tests for puppies.
 Much of her free time is spent with her husband attending their sons sporting events or Cub Scout meetings, or volunteering at her boys’ school.
 Lisa and her family have 2 sweet guinea pigs, Rosie and Sundae and a silly young cat named Mari.

 Caroline Bulloch, DVM

 Dr. Caroline Bulloch was born in Tucson, Arizona and was raised in Tuscon and Albuquerque, NM.
 She received her undergraduate degree from Lewis and Clark College and her DVM from University of Wisconsin-Madison in 2008 (Go Badgers!).
 She joined the team at Aloha Dog and Cat in December 2016.
-Caroline lives in the Bethany area with her husband, two young daughters, a large orange cat named Malcolm Rubert and loyal dog Lucy who comes to work with her each day.
+Caroline lives in the Bethany area with her husband, two young daughters, two orange kitties and one loyal dog Lucy, who comes to work with her each day.
 Caroline’s primary veterinary interests are internal medicine, preventative care and client education.
 Outside the clinic, she loves to be outdoors as much as possible–hiking or biking with her family and visiting the coast as often as she can.